 Regulatory Requirement.
 A legally binding obligation such as a statute, regulation, license condition, or Order that is enforceable by the NRC.

+Self-Revealed.
+Self-revealed violations are those identified as a result of a condition that (1) become apparent through a readily detectable degradation in material condition, capability, or functionality of equipment or plant operations; and (2) does not meet the definition of licensee-identified or NRC-identified.
+Includes violations identified through an event.
+See “NRC Enforcement Policy” Sections 2.3.4.b.1 and 2.3.4.b.2.

 Sensitive Unclassified Non-Safeguards Information (SUNSI).
 Any information of which the loss, misuse, modification, or unauthorized access can reasonably be foreseen to harm the public interest, the commercial or financial interests of the entity or individual to whom the information pertains, the conduct of NRC and Federal programs, or the personal privacy of individuals.

+Stand-alone Inspection Reports.
+A fuel facility inspection report that is typically issued for a specific inspection activity that is not documented in an integrated inspection report.
+Typically, stand-alone reports are issued for INFOSEC, MC&A, Physical Security, reactive, and supplemental inspections.

 Unresolved Item.
 An issue associated with an inspection activity that requires more information to determine if it constitutes a noncompliance.